AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 The main advantage to Googling your errors, is that you likely not the first person to encounter the problem.
 Certain phrases and terms in the error message will yield more fruitful search results then others.
-Through trial and error, and also Google algorithms learning about what you look for, your search results can eventually lead you to helpful examples and forums.

 When you do Google, two common sources that will probably come up that we recommend looking at are: